Jalopy-Tech/HP-Omen-15-macOS/README.md

 ### Initial Clover Configuration for macOS Installation

-The default Clover configuration for UEFI installation doesn't work without two extra settings that needs to be added with **Clover Configurator** otherwise the macOS installer hangs.
+If using CLOVER as the bootloader, the default Clover configuration for UEFI installation doesn't work without extra settings that needs to be added with **Clover Configurator** otherwise the macOS installer hangs.
 Make sure your USB EFI partition is mounted and open your Clover config file: /EFI/Clover/config.plist in ***Clover Configurator***.
 Add the following settings:

 ACPI > Patches (for DSDT): add the patch **change EC0 to EC** (click on the **List of Patches** button and choose it)

+ACPI > SSDT > Plugin Type checkbox: **checked**

+ACPI > AutoMerge and Fix Headers checkboxes: enabled (for SSDT patching)

+Boot Graphics > UIScale textbook: **2** (keeps startup Apple logo large on startup which looks consistent when using HiDPI text)

-Devices > USB > enable **Inject**
+Devices > USB > Inject checkbox: **checked** (required to stop macOS startup hang)

-The following settings also made Clover easier to use:
+Devices > Audio > Inject combolist: **No** (not needed as audio patching will be used - see below).

+Devices > Properties button > Devices (with properties): I have two devices set up (audio and video), but you should leave this all blank as it will be filled in later by Hackintool when setting up video and audio patching (see below).

 Boot > Arguments > add the boot argument **-v** from the right-click menu (verbose mode to view output for troubleshooting).
+You can turn this off when set up is finished.

+Boot > Arguments > add the boot argument **alcdelay=2000**

 GUI > Screen Resolution: **1920x1080** (or your desired screen resolution in Clover)

 GUI > Mouse > Speed: **8** (in Clover***,\*** the USB mouse has a very slow pointer speed without this setting)

+Gui > Scan > Custom button: **selected** (I want to control the menu options in Clover)

+Gui > Scan > Entries checkbox: **checked** (to see the macOS/Windows partitions)

+Gui > Hide Volume List: **Win10Pro, bootmgfw.efi** (I don't Clover to show my Windows partitions as I use grub2, you can also add **Preboot** and/or **Recovery** if you want to hide these menu options).

 I don't use the Clover graphics settings for my video and CPU as WhateverGreen auto detects this (later I will use video patching anyway - see below).
 If you have trouble booting into the macOS installer, you can add these two Clover settings to see if it fixes the problem.
 You need to look up the correct values for your CPU and video device before adding them using **Clover Configurator**.
 My values are: